 A family spending plan is always a good idea.
-When your income drops, developing a realistic family spending plan is not optional — it is necessary.
-Though the process of developing your first family spending plan may be painful, it is not a punishment.
+When your income drops, developing a realistic family spending plan is not optional—it is necessary.
+Though the process of developing your first family spending plan may be uncomfortable, it is not a punishment.
 It is an essential tool for getting ahead and staying ahead.

 First, list all of your financial obligations, along with your best estimate of the cost per month and the amount of money you have to work with.
-It is often helpful to go through your checkbook register and other records you may have to make sure you include everything.
-At this point it is better to list everything you can think of and to over-estimate the cost.
+It is often helpful to go through your bank and credit card statement(s), checkbook and other records you may have to make sure you include everything.
+At this point, it is better to list everything you can think of and to over-estimate the cost.
 Later you will take a look at how to lower the cost of particular expenses.

 Once your list is complete, consider what happens when you stop paying for each item.
 Stop buying food, and eventually, your family goes hungry.
 Stop paying your rent or mortgage payment, and you end up without a place to live.
 Thinking about your expenses this way helps you to really come to terms with what is and is not important.

 Once you have listed your obligations and thought about the importance of each, rank your expenses from most to least important.
 Feeding your family and providing shelter from the elements (including utilities and your rent or mortgage payment) should be among your most important expenses.
 Transportation is another critical expense.
 T he importance of your remaining expenses depends on you and your situation.

 Take a look at each expense with an eye toward how you can cut back.
 A bigger gap between what you have and what you need to make ends meet will mean some hard choices.
 Keep in mind that you do have options.
 You are also the best judge of where you can and cannot cut back.
 The following tips can help you through the process.